martinrehfeld/erlang-kata/README.md

 # Today's Kata: The Countdown Game

-I stumbled across this (little challenge on Stack Overflow)[http://stackoverflow.com/questions/4586814/code-golf-countdown-number-game] and wanted to try it Erlang.
+I stumbled across this [little challenge on Stack Overflow](http://stackoverflow.com/questions/4586814/code-golf-countdown-number-game) and wanted to try it Erlang.

 The task is inspired by the well-known British TV game show Countdown.

-If you fancy seeing a clip of this game in action, check out this (YouTube clip)[http://www.youtube.com/watch?v=pfa3MHLLSWI].
+If you fancy seeing a clip of this game in action, check out this [YouTube clip](http://www.youtube.com/watch?v=pfa3MHLLSWI).
 It features the wonderful late Richard Whitely in 1997.

 You are given 6 numbers, chosen at random from the set {1, 2, 3, 4, 5, 6, 8, 9,
 10, 25, 50, 75, 100}, and a random target number between 100 and 999.
 The aim